Samyssmile/spring-rocket/README.md

 # spring-rocket

-This is an example Stpring-Boot Project with some integrated features, so you dont need to implement standard features again and again. - DRY
+This is an example Spring-Boot Project with some integrated features, so you dont need to implement standard features again and again. - DRY

 ## Requirements ##
 * Java 11
-* Gradle
+* Gradle 6.5

 ## Implemented Features ##